 An opt-out request can be withdrawn later.
 That is, it is possible to opt back in to the UPC.
 This can be done at any time but only if infringement or revocation proceedings have not been started at any time in a national court.
 This includes any proceedings that were finished or withdrawn before the UPC came into effect.
 If a European patent (and any SPCs) is opted back in to the UPC, it is not then possible to opt-out again.
 In other words, it is only possible to opt-out once.

-This sunrise period can be used to opt-out nationally validated European patents before the UPC takes effect.
-Opting-out during the sunrise period will have the effect that invalidity actions cannot be started at the UPC immediately when the UPC comes into effect.
-Nationally validated European patents (and any SPCs) can also be opted-out at any time after the UPC takes effect up to one month before expiry of the seven-year transitional period (unless proceedings have been started before the UPC).
+The sunrise period was available to opt-out nationally validated European patents before the UPC took effect.
+Opting-out during the sunrise period had the effect that invalidity actions could be started at the UPC immediately when the UPC came into effect.
+Despite the sunrise period ending, nationally validated European patents (and any SPCs) can continue be opted-out at any time up to one month before expiry of the seven-year transitional period (unless proceedings have been started before the UPC).